dhis2/dhis2-releases/roadmap/tracker.md

 -   Deduplication

+    -   Duplicate detection/comparison of tracked entity instances
+    -   UI support for detecting and merging duplicates - simple/automatic cases
+        -   Making use of the deduplication capabilities added to the back end in 2.37
     -   Design and implement manual merging
         -   Building on deduplication tools to allow manual review and merging of potential duplicates